Heart and Vascular Care

 - Medications

-Lifestyle changes include incorporating regular exercise, eating a balanced diet, and controlling diabetes and blood pressure.
+Lifestyle changes include incorporating regular exercise, eating a balanced diet, limiting alcohol intake, and controlling diabetes and blood pressure.
 AFib is also associated with obesity and sleep apnea, so weight management is important.
 These lifestyle behaviors are important for the prevention and successful treatment of AFib.

 Living with AFib

 Part of managing AFib can be recognizing and avoiding triggers.
-Triggers will vary by individual, but some of the most common ones include hormonal fluctuations in women, over-the-counter medicines, and alcohol or caffeine.
+Triggers will vary by individual, but some of the most common ones include hormonal fluctuations in women, over-the-counter medicines, dehydration, and alcohol.